zengliwei/ci-cd-jenkins-pipeline-php/README.md

-# jenkins-test
+# CI/CD with Jenkins for PHP

-Test project for Jenkins
+Build > Test > Deploy to Staging > Acceptance Test > Deploy to Production